Mohammad Mezbah Uddin Chowdhury: Career

 Chowdhury joined the Bangladesh Civil Service as an assistant commissioner in 1991.

-In May 2004, Chowdhury was elected office secretary of Dhaka University Political Science Department Alumni Association.
-He was former stationed at the Bangladesh Institute of Governance and Management.
+He was ex-offocio member at the Bangladesh Institute of Governance and Management while serving as Senior Secretary, Ministry of Public Administration.

 Chowdhury was the joint secretary of Cabinet Division in 2017.
 In 2018, he was the Sylhet Divisional Commissioner.

 In February 2020, Chowdhury was transferred from additional Secretary to Appointment Promotion and Deputation Wing of Ministry of Public Administration to Secretary of the Ministry of Shipping.
 Chowdhury launched an alternate ferry service for the Shimulia-Kathalbari route on an experimental basis.
 He suggest using waterways to trade with India to reduce costs.
 He advocated using the India-Bangla protocol routes under Bangladesh Inland Water Transport Authority and highlighted the opportunity for Bangladesh to trade with the Seven Sister States of India.
 He was present in negotiations with the Water transport workers which led to the strike ending.
 He reported that a ferry hit the pillar of the Padma Bridge due to negligence of the crew.
 He was present at the 2.34 billion BDT contract signing between Chattogram Port Authority and Nippon Koei JV.

-In 2021, Chowdhury was the secretary of the Ministry of Environment, Forest and Climate Change.
 He was present at the inauguration function of a 7.93 billion BDT dredging project for Mongla Port led by chairman of the port Rear Admiral Mohammad Musa in March.
 He saw the launch of Matarbari Port.
-He sought US$58 million from the Cabinet Committee on Economic Affairs to upgrade Chattogram Port.
-In December 2021, he delegation led by Khalid Mahmud Chowdhury, State Minister for Shipping, to the Expo 2020.
+He sought approval in principle for US$58 million from the Cabinet Committee on Economic Affairs to upgrade Chattogram Port.
+In December 2021, he was included in the delegation led by Khalid Mahmud Chowdhury, State Minister for Shipping, to the Expo 2020.